sharpist/ApplicationsArchitecture/CleanArchitecture/README.md

 ### Features included:

 * Minimal-API
-* **CQRS** & **Mediator** native patterns with commands/queries without MediatR or similar libraries with very weak abstraction and limited features like doesn't separate processing pipelines into commands and queries required for specific aspects:
+* Native **CQRS** & **Mediator** patterns with commands/queries without MediatR or equivalent libraries with very weak abstraction and limited features similar to those that don't subdivide processing pipelines into commands and queries necessary for specific aspects:
   * Audit logging for commands only
   * Caching for queries only
   * Configuring unit of work to read-only behavior for queries only and, conversely, to write-only behavior for commands only
+* Improving **CQRS**:
+  * Batch registration in DI container for generic interface implementations
 * DTO models mapping
 * Fluent validation
 * Caching